Skip to content

 70. Identified species of conservation concern, referencing international or national system of species classification?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has also identified several species of conservation concern, referencing the international system of species classification such as IUCN and CITIES.
+The company has also identified several species of conservation concern such as the Spotted Whistling Duck, Oriental Dollarbird, Great Egret, Yellow-faced Myna, Red-cheeked Parrot, etc, referencing international species classification systems such as IUCN and CITES.

 • Y